 Serious Fire at Hartley business park- Updated October 22nd 2014

 Fire crews from East Hampshire were called to an intense fire in an Industrial Unit at Hartley Business Park last night (21st October).
 Strong winds were driving fumes and thick smoke across Selborne Road which was temporarily closed to traffic between the Round House crossroads and the Hall Lane junction, causing a dramatic, albeit temporary, increase in traffic through Farringdon.

 No one was injured in the fire which completely destroyed one barn and . . . . . .more

 Solar farm construction continues - Updated October 17th 2014

 Those who pass along Gaston Lane will have noticed that the construction of the Solar Farm on the southern side of the lane is progressing apace.
 The contractors are now assembling the support structures for the Solar Panels.
-Incidentally this is the view from the 'Biz' nerve centre, about a mile away from the site.
+Incidentally this is the view from the 'Biz' Control Centre, about a mile away from the site.

 Full house for the village quiz - Updated October 3rd 2014

 The latest venture from the Village Hall Social Club proved to be the most popular event so far as the Hall was filled to capacity for the Quiz night on 19th September. . . . more